Small Cell Equipment Public Hearings

 (Contact the Planning Department for non public right-of-way)

 Contact email@example.com to request:

 The Town of Burlington created a Small Cell Equipment committee to study, along with Town Counsel and the Board of Selectmen, a policy for requests for small cell equipment to be placed on utility poles in Burlington.

-The committee will form a subcommittee to next review design critera and submission application.
-Because of the strict timeline guidelines, the committee will be discussing the potential need for a professional engineer to review all applications that come in.
+The committee reviewed design criteria and submission application.
+Because of the strict timeline guidelines, the committee and counsel recommended a professional engineer to review all applications that come in.

-It is acknowledged that there is concern about the possible health effects of wireless telecommunication facilities, however the Federal Communcations Act of 1996 , which is still in effect, only allows that local governments require applicable federal standards.
+It is acknowledged that there is concern about the possible health effects of wireless telecommunication facilities, however the Federal Communications Act of 1996, which is still in effect, only allows that local governments require applicable federal standards.